cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 This section describes the internal state of the CCV module.
 For simplicity, the state is described by a set of variables; for each variable, both the type and a brief description is provided.
 In practice, all the state (except for hardcoded constants, e.g., `ProviderPortId`) is stored in a key/value store (KVS).
 The host state machine provides a KVS interface with three functions, i.e., `get()`, `set()`, and `delete()` (as defined in [ICS 24](../../core/ics-024-host-requirements)).

 - `ccvVersion = "ccv-1"` is the CCV expected version.
 Both the provider and the consumer chains need to agree on this version.
+- `zeroTimeoutHeight = {0,0}` is the `timeoutHeight` (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)) used by CCV for sending packets.
+Note that CCV uses `ccvTimeoutTimestamp` for sending CCV packets and `transferTimeoutTimestamp` for transferring tokens.
+- `ccvTimeoutTimestamp: uint64` is the `timeoutTimestamp` (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)) for sending CCV packets.
+The CCV protocol is responsible of setting `ccvTimeoutTimestamp` such that the *Correct Relayer* assumption is feasible.
+- `transferTimeoutTimestamp: uint64` is the `timeoutTimestamp` (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)) for transferring tokens.

 <!-- omit in toc -->
 #### State on the provider chain